 - Regulation of the Economy – Adopting sound fiscal and monetary policies by the Government is one of the major duties.

-- Provision of Goods and Services – With emphasis of Socio -Economic Development, Government are major providers of goods and services such as education, health and public distribution of food grains etc.
+- Provision of Goods and Services – With the emphasis of Socio-Economic Development, Government are major providers of goods and services such as education, health and public distribution of food grains, etc.

-Citizen charter program was launched in May 1997.
+The citizen charter program was launched in May 1997.
 As of February 2007, 650 citizen charters were developed by various departments and agencies of state governments and Union Territories.
-At Union level 115 Citizen Charters have been formulated
+At the Union level 115 Citizen Charters have been formulated

 Citizen Charter – Meaning and Objectives